coq-community/coq-nix-toolbox/README.md

 ## Arguments accepted by `nix-shell`

-One can pass the following arguments to `nix-shell`:
+One can pass the following arguments to `nix-shell` or `nix-build`:
 - `--arg do-nothing true`: do not even provide Coq, just enough context to execute the above commands.
 - `--argstr bundle t`: select the bundle `t` (one can use the above commands `ppBundles` to know the options and `ppBundleSet` to see their contents)
 - `--arg override '{p1 = v1; ...; pn = vn;}'`: a very condensed inline way to select specific versions of `coq` or any package from `coqPackages` or `ocamlPackages`.
 E.g. `--arg override '{coq = "8.12"; ...; mathcomp = "1.12.0";}'` to override the current default bundle with the given versions.
 - `--arg withEmacs true`: provide a ready to use version of emacs with proofgeneral; for the sake of reproducibility this will **not** use your system emacs nor will it use your user configuration.

-One can instead use `nix-build` to build the current project, in addition to the previous options, the following options are then available
-- `--argstr job p`: build coq package `p` instead of the current project, but using the current version of the current project.
+- `--argstr job p`: provide the dependencies for (in case of `nix-shell`) or build (in case of `nix-build`) Coq package `p` instead of the current project, but using the current version of the current project.
 Combined with `--argstr bundle t` this gives a fully configurable way to test reverse dependencies for various configurations.